SamrudhPS/research-ops/README.md

 5. **Gaps** → classifies research gaps by type, severity, and feasibility for you specifically
 6. **Ideate** → turns a selected gap into 3 concrete research ideas, scoped to your constraints
 7. **Tracker** → shows where you are in the pipeline and what to run next

 ---

+## What Research-Ops is NOT

+Three things students get wrong before they even install it:

+**"It'll just summarize papers for me."**
+Wrong.
+Summarizers exist.
+This isn't one.
+Research-Ops reads papers to find what's broken, missing, or contradicted in them — not to save you the reading.

+**"The gap it finds is definitely publishable."**
+No. A gap is a starting point, not a guarantee.
+Research-Ops finds where the door is.
+You still have to walk through it and prove something.

+**"I don't need to understand my domain."**
+You do.
+Research-Ops is a force multiplier, not a foundation.
+If you put in a vague profile, you get vague gaps.
+Garbage in, garbage out — even with AI in the middle.

+---